mlswg/mls-protocol/draft-ietf-mls-protocol.md

 [[ OPEN ISSUE: Currently, the group identifier, epoch and generation are contained as meta-data of the Signature.
-A different solution could be to include the GroupState instead, if more information is required to acheive the security goals regarding cross-group attacks. ]]
+A different solution could be to include the GroupState instead, if more information is required to achieve the security goals regarding cross-group attacks. ]]

 [[ OPEN ISSUE: Should the padding be required for Handshake messages ?